Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 Right now, I'm focused on:

-Helping faculty and staff adopt new tools in ways that feel manageable, not imposed.
+Helping faculty and staff adopt new tools in ways that feel manageable, not imposed, through community-based engagement and hands-on learning.

 Impact at a Glance